-Once CorpGlory Dev team worked with Dima Barbanel and his team - Masterskaya.pro.
+Once CorpGlory Dev team worked with Dima Barbanel and his team - masterskaya.pro.
 The idea of the project was to make computational art based on the data about graduates of a Russian business school.
 The resulting graphics should be projected during photos creation for the person that is being interviewed.
-And it turned out to awesome results.
+And it turned out to be an awesome result.

-Victor Gorbachev and Andrei Kondakov pushed the complexity and the concept even further, proposing special requirements from shooting point of view: the app should produce series of frames “growing” inside out.
-Also was asked to make a tool where teammates could work on together.
+Victor Gorbachev and Andrei Kondakov pushed the complexity and the concept even further, proposing special requirements from the shooting point of view: the app should produce a series of frames “growing” inside out.
+In addition, I was asked to make a tool where teammates could work on together.

-We were interested in series of images which we will project later.
-In addition, intermediate results need to maintain for teamwork.
-I used something called paper.js — a great tool to work with vectors and html canvas.
-I made pictures serializable to binary format to store on node.js server so team members could work together on graphics.
+We were interested in a series of images that we will project later.
+In addition, intermediate results need to maintain teamwork.
+I used something called paper.js — a great tool to work with vectors and HTML canvas.
+I made pictures serializable to a binary format to store on node.js server, so team members could work together on graphics..

-r(θ) = 1, and then add a gaussian, screwed to polar coordinates.
+r(θ) = 1, and then adds a Gaussian, screwed to polar coordinates.